cube-js/cube/docs/Schema/measures.md

 ```

 ### filters
-If you want to add some conditions for metric's calculation, you should use `filters` parameter.
-Syntax looks the following way:
+If you want to add some conditions for a metric's calculation, you should use the `filters` parameter.
+The syntax looks like the following:

 ```javascript
 ordersCompletedCount: {